cassiofragadantas/LUCAS_LULC/README.md

 Main scripts:

 - `main_RF.py`: experiments on a chosen nomenclature level (1 or 2) and a chosen data type ('prime' or 'gapfill') with a RandomForest classifier.
-Launching example for level 1, random seed 0 and prime data: `$python main_combined_RF.py 1 0 prime` (or use the launch_RF.sh file)
+Launching example for level 1, random seed 0 and prime data: `$python main_RF.py 1 0 prime` (or use the launch_RF.sh file)
 - `main_MLP.py`: same as main_RF but with an MLP (Multi-Layer Perceptron) classifier.
+Launching example with the additional (last) input argument being the number of training epochs: `$python main_MLP.py 1 0 prime 300`
 - `main_MLP_Dis.py`: MLP classifier + feature disentanglement approach.
+Input arguments are the same as in `main_MLP.py`.

 Shell scripts (launching experiments):